Registration for Fall Fellowship is now open!

 If you are a season pass holder please enter "SEASONPASS" into the discount box.

 The 2016 Ku-Ni-Eh Lodge Calendar has been released.
 Check it out so you can add the dates and times of the many fantastic lodge opportunities for service and fellowship.

-The July Ordeal will be at Camp Michaels and runs from July 17 through July 19.
-Ordeal candidates, Elangomats and Ordeal Staff can register here.
-Click OA Ordeal, located towards the left under the 19.
+The August Ordeal will be at Camp Friedlander and runs from August 21 through August 23.
+Ordeal candidates, Elangomats, and Ordeal Staff can register here.
 Lodge officers, and all brothers are welcome and encouraged to attend to celebrate the induction of new members into the Lodge.

 Elangomats ARE NEEDED!
 If you can serve, contact the Lodge Elangomat Chairman immediately.

 To help celebrate the Order of the Arrow’s Centennial the National Committee created the Centurion Award.
 The Centurion Award aims to highlight “Hometown Heroes,” or Arrowmen who have meaningfully contributed to the forming, maturing and ongoing operational excellence of their local council’s lodge, and who, in doing so, inspired others to follow in their footsteps.
 Recipients are recognized for their contributions during their “Youth” or “Adult” years of service.

 This award is a one-time recognition associated with the centennial anniversary of the OA that is bestowed by the national Order of the Arrow committee.

 Centurion Award Recipients from Ku-Ni-Eh Lodge

 (Listed in order of earliest service date)

 George "Hawkeye" Harvey